Bodnant Welsh Food Centre

 Halen Môn Sea Salt comes from salt flakes harvested from the Menai Strait in Anglesey, with a mineral content that makes it unique in appearance, texture and taste.
 Visitors can have a tour of the Saltcote visitor centre and learn the history of the sea salt and also learn about how it is produced.
 There is also a wonderful shop selling Halen Môn products and other Welsh produce.

-There is a behind the scenes tour, suitable for up to 12 guests.
+The behind the scenes tour is suitable for up to 12 guests.
 Led by a trained guide, the tour includes a tutored salt tasting and lasts approximately 60 minutes.
+They can do special tours for larger groups and can accommodate up to 45 delegates on evening and weekends and up to 28 on week days.
+Booking in advance is essential.
 There is suitable parking for coaches.

 Hawarden Farm Shop

 Hawarden Estate Farm shop is located in Hawarden, Flintshire.
 Visitors can take a look around the large food hall which stocks local, Welsh produce from the surrounding area, as well as freshly grown fruit and vegetables from the Hawarden Estate and local farms.
 The farm shop also has its own onsite butchery which sells meat reared on the Estate and a deli where visitors can purchase home cured meats, pies and other artisan food products.
 There is also a café where visitors can relax for lunch after exploring what the estate has to offer!